-\ Among the more remarkable cases to this effect is that recorded by Cruveilhier; where one hemisphere, throughout every part, was reduced by atrophy to half the dimensions of the other, yet with retention of all the mental faculties.
+Among the more remarkable cases to this effect is that recorded by Cruveilhier; where one hemisphere, throughout every part, was reduced by atrophy to half the dimensions of the other, yet with retention of all the mental faculties.
 The latter statement is obviously the doubtful part of this case; as will be well understood by all who are accustomed carefully to look into the evidence belonging to such points.
+It is easy to be deceived upon them, and there are frequent motives for deception.